inmanta/inmanta-core/docs/reference/projectyml.rst

 .. _migrate_from_repo_package:

-Defining a `repo` with type `package` is deprecated.
+Defining a ``repo`` with type ``package`` is deprecated.
 Make sure you define this index through the pip.index-url option instead.

+Previously, the :class:`InstallMode` set at the project level or at a module level was used to determine if the installation of pre-release versions was allowed.
+This behaviour should now be set through the pip.pre option instead.

 Module metadata files
 #####################